andrew/ultimate-awesome/README.md

 - [awesome-maestro](https://github.com/ludovicobesana/awesome-maestro) - A curated list of awesome tools, utils and projects using Maestro.
 - [awesome-os-tweaks](https://github.com/madelena/awesome-os-tweaks) - How to make Mac behave like Windows, vice versa.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
-- [awesome-italian-public-datasets](https://github.com/mariaclaudia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [awesome-ai-for-gui-agents](https://github.com/maxi-w/awesome-ai-for-gui-agents) - Awesome resources about AI for GUI Agents.
 - [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
 You can send your custom GPTs to this repo.
 - [CNT-Guide](https://github.com/mikeroyal/CNT-Guide) - Carbon Nanotubes (CNTs) Guide.